-Do Chinchillas Sleep at Night?
+Do Chinchillas Sleep At Night?

-Chinchillas will sleep at night but activity when it does occur, will occur more often after the sun is down as opposed to morning or midafternoon.
+Chinchillas will sleep at night, but activity, when it does occur, will occur more often after the sun is down as opposed to morning or midafternoon.

-Do Chinchillas like the Dark?
+Do Chinchillas Like The Dark?

 You do need to keep in mind that they are active during odd hours and can’t see in pitch black, so some form of light is necessary.

 How Do Chinchillas Sleep?

 Chinchillas can sleep in a variety of manners.
-Chinchillas may rest in their hiding box, a chinchilla hammock, on their sides or even just sitting up straight.
+They may rest in their hiding box, a chinchilla hammock, on their sides, or even just sitting up straight.

 How Much Sleep Do Chinchillas Need?

 It’s up to them.
 Some days they will be more active than other days.
 No big deal.
 Let them do their thing.

-Be sure to always provide your chinchilla with time to play and to keep a safe environment for him or her, and they will grow comfortable and sleep when they choose.
+Be sure to always provide your chinchilla with time to play and to keep a safe environment for him or her.
+As long as they are comfortable, they will sleep when they choose.

-Does your chinchilla perform any behaviors that differ significantly than what I’ve laid out for you here today?
+Does your chinchilla perform any behaviors that differ significantly from what I’ve laid out for you here today?